-Whether or not animals can have down syndrome requires much research and understanding of the disease itself.
-Although animals, also are prone to suffer from genetic disorders, and they do share genetic similarity to their human counterparts, not all animals can have down syndrome.
+Whether or not animals can have Down syndrome requires much research and understanding of the disease.
+Although animals are prone to genetic disorders and share genetic similarities with their human counterparts, not all animals can have Down syndrome.

-Scientists and researchers can replicate trisomies in mice, to use them as a disease model to study genetic processes.
-However, there are very few reports on animals that may have the syndrome.
+Scientists and researchers can replicate trisomies in mice to use them as a disease model to study genetic processes.
+However, very few reports on animals may have the syndrome.
 We will explore these reports in detail within the scope of this article.

 Table of Contents

 What is Down Syndrome?

 Down syndrome is a condition that occurs due to the presence of an extra copy of the chromosome 21 in the nucleus of the cells of the body.
 This extra genetic material in the body causes phenotypical characteristics exclusive to individuals with Down syndrome.

 Phenotypically, it is characterized by intellectual disability, susceptibility to developing diseases like Alzheimer’s and thyroid problems, a particular facial appearance, and decreased cognitive function.
 Other problems such as digestive issues and weak muscle tone are also common in Down syndrome patients.

 At the molecular level, a defect in the process of cell division leads to the daughter cell acquiring an extra copy of the 21st chromosome.
 It is also known as trisomy 21.
 Two different processes can cause the features of Down syndrome.